pantsbuild/pantsbuild.org/README.md

 NODE_OPTIONS="--max-old-space-size=6144" npm build
 ```

-(Note: Node need more than the default amount of RAM because this site is beefy)
+(Note: Node needs more than the default amount of RAM because this site is beefy)

 ## Tech